 For a dissertation, written assent of all of the committee members will be required before it will be approved as ready for a final defense.
+Per Graduate School rules, the committee members must have a minimum of three weeks to read and evaluate the completed document.
 If the advisory committee declines to approve the dissertation as ready for the final defense, the major professor will notify the student and the Graduate School.
 The advisory committee will determine the steps, strategies, and/or guidelines in preparing the dissertation for the final defense.